 - 2 units in Social Studies

-Second, if a student has taken the above courses, then he/she will need to submit the following materials:
+A student who has taken the above courses will need to submit the following materials:

 - An admissions application, which can be found online at http://www.ncwc.edu/admissions/apply-today.
 A paper application can also be requested.

 - Official high school transcript.